 2. Set NTP to the AD controllers IP, and set Time Zone appropriately (System Settings -> Setting)

-3. Join the AD Realm that the IT team gives you.
-You need to get the name from your IT team as Scale Logic has no idea what the name would be for your environment.
-Ensure the admin user they use must have 2 privileges, Join a computer object to the domain, and Synchronize users
+1. Ensure the admin user they use must have 2 privileges, Join a computer object to the domain, and Synchronize users

 4. Scale Logic has “Scan trusted domains = no” so we will NOT hop and sync users from trusted domains

-5. Sync happens every 2 hours to see new or deleted users and groups in the domain
+5. Sync happens every 10 minutes to see new or deleted users and groups in the domain

 Troubleshooting